 Reduce your speed, especially in residential neighborhoods and near schools.

 Check for children when backing out of a driveway or parking space.
 Also, look for children who may suddenly dart out into the road.

 Don’t be distracted while driving.
-Avoid using a cell phone, eating, or playing with the radio while driving.
+Don't use a cell phone, eat, or play with the radio while driving.

 Stop completely at stop signs.
 And don’t cover the crosswalk.